13 For “everyone who calls on the name of the Lord will be saved.”

 These next scriptural references I hope help address some of the questions you might have about the truth about faith and the body (the church) of our Lord Jesus Christ.

-There is an invitation to visitor's and listeners to be part of the body (the church) of Christ, to repent of their sins, confess Jesus is the Christ the Son of the Living God and baptized for the forgiveness for their sins and become part of a wonderful family and future in eternity.
-(Mark 16:16, Acts 2:38, Acts 8:12, Romans 5:17-21, 1 John 1:3).
+There is an invitation to visitor's and listeners to be part of the body (the church) of Christ, to repent of their sins, confess Jesus is the Christ the Son of the Living God and be baptized for the forgiveness for their sins, to begin their walk in newness of life being faithful and enduring until death, and becoming part of a wonderful family and having a future in eternity with God (Matthew 10:22, Mark 16:16, Acts 2:38, Acts 8:12, Romans 5:17-21, Hebrews 3:6, James 1:12, 1 John 1:3, Revelation 2:7, Revelation 2:10, Revelation 2:26-29).

 The day of celebration that has been given to us as written in the New Testament consists of one day that is celebrated fifty-two times a year known as the Lords Day, the First Day of the Week, Sunday.